andymeneely/project-timber-wolf/rules/RULES.md

   1. The Plan
     * Plot movement
-    * Purchase extra Reveals 🔍
+    * Purchase and use extra Reveals 🔍
-    * Purchase extra Ideas 💡
+    * Purchase and place extra Ideas 💡
   2. The Heist
     1. Roll for Skill
     2. Character Actions